 I would talk about the “level of immersion” instead of going into a fruitless discussion on if it is real or not.
 Then, talking about the level of immersion, it is certainly increasing.

 If you want to be competitive today, you need to develop the same skills for sim racing as real drivers.
 You need the racecraft, mental performance, concentration, and optimising eye focus during braking zones and turns – it’s real racing.

 Technologies that 10 years ago were only exclusive to top racing teams can be now affordable for general practitioners, thanks to advances in software and hardware available in the market.

 The increased level of immersion has brought a lot of racing drivers to the sim racing world, expanding the market and therefore bringing more business opportunities, and this is also boosting the implementation of new technologies to sim racing.

 As far as the software is concerned, some people may say that a particular software “isn’t real”, but usually that is not a failure of the simulation technology, but how the models are implemented (tires, aerodynamics, suspension, etc.).

 The models implemented by amateurs, without calibration and validation against real telemetry data, are expected to fail when compared to real cars.
 But this is a standard rule of simulation: a model must be calibrated (against known real data) and later validated.

-What were the biggest hurdles you had to overcome to creating Positive Sim Racing?
+What were the biggest hurdles you had to overcome to create Positive Sim Racing?

 Building a team is a task where every team member must be engaged and aligned, and this is probably the most difficult task.
 But this is particularly difficult in an international team, where you may find people from very different backgrounds and cultures.
 I think this is the same in every team, beyond the sim racing or e-Sports scene.